Absolute Certainty is the Light of Reality

 If certainty is to be found as to the nature of Consciousness, it cannot be found in that which changes or departs.
 For only what is unchanging and ever-present can serve as the ultimate evidence of our real nature.

 To take the metaphor further, we can see that the screen gives the movie its possibility of existence, and yet remains unlimited throughout the play of images across its surface.
 Similarly, the Reality of Consciousness remains unlimited whilst the play of thoughts, sensations and perceptions temporarily flow within it.
 As such, no form ever defines or limits the Consciousness in which it arises.

-In the same way that the movie character never apprehends, limits or interacts with the screen.
+Moreover, in the same way that the movie character never apprehends, limits or interacts with the screen, the forms of experience never apprehend, limit or interact with Consciousness itself.
 The movie characters do not have access to the screen, they only have access to the other characters and objects within the movie.
 Likewise, thoughts, sensations and perceptions do not have the ability to interact with Consciousness on their terms.
 Their forms can only interact with other forms.
-They can interact with the Presence in which all forms exist.
+They cannot interact with the Presence in which they exist.
+They cannot touch that out of which they are all made.
+The movie character cannot touch the screen, for the screen never shows up as an object within the movie.

 Only Consciousness can be directly certain of its Presence and the nature of its Presence.
-It needs no intermediary agent or transient commentator to know itself, nor is a depiction of likeness rendered by its creations ever capable of accurately, truly representing what it is.
+It needs no intermediary agent or transient commentator to know itself, nor is a depiction of likeness rendered by its conceptual or perceptual creations ever capable of accurately, truly representing what it is.
 The infinite cannot appear as something finite.
 The screen cannot appear within the movie.

 Consciousness' certainty of itself is absolute and unlimited.

 What remains in Consciousness' pure certainity of its Presence, when all temporary phenomena have been removed?
-The pure Consciousness of Consciousness.

 Simply rest here as this Consciousness of Consciousness, and ask yourself, what is ever-presently certain in this Presence I am?